kix-service-software/kix18sync/README.md

 ### Configuration

-The major configuration has to be placed in a separate config file which is read upon script execution.
+Most configuration has to be placed in a separate config file which is read upon script execution.
 A sample config might look like this:

 ```
 # KIXAPI configuration